rwjack/2paco/README.md

         `echo "sp:bitwarden,t0ps3cret" | 2fa`

+    * Although with this branch, this is simplified with `get.sh`.
+You can add the contents of `get.sh` to your `.bashrc`, and invoke the get funcion with the name of the desired service.
+The service needs to be firstly created on the machine hosting 2paco with `./2paco --add.
+Afterwards, `get` can be invoked with the service name and 2paco will return the code via the terminal.

-* The screen then updates to the current bitwarden 2FA code and resets when the code's lifetime expires.
+~~* The screen then updates to the current bitwarden 2FA code and resets when the code's lifetime expires.~~

 A better, security oriented solution for this project would be to solder 2 buttons onto the Pi and using them for displaying codes.